Meowmycks/catdumper/README.md

 **catxor** then decrypts the MiniDump.
 Then you can open it in Mimikatz like normal.

-Run with NT AUTHORITY\SYSTEM privileges.
+Compile each as their own VS2022 project, then run with `NT AUTHORITY\SYSTEM` privileges.
 You can figure out that part :)

 ## Features